ZackingIt/Mello/README.md

 ### Search

-Searching notes is a standard feature of Mello.
-I plan to utilize the Fuse.js library to create a fuzzy search of lists and cards.
+I plan to implement fuzzy searching across shared boards, lists, and cards using Fuse.js.

+### Async Drag & Drop
+Drag and drop is best executed asynchronously for ideal user experience.